Selena Gomez Accused Of Photoshop In Now-Deleted Instagram Post

-Selena Gomez is catching heat for more than her surprising relationship with The Weeknd as she seems to have relied on photo editing in a recent post.
+Selena Gomez is catching heat for more than her surprising relationship with The Weeknd, as she seems to have relied on photo editing in a recent post.

-Gomez was pictured in a post made to makeup artist Hung Vanngo‘s Instagram, but the controversial photo has since been deleted.
-Teen Vogue covered the drama as it unfolded as fans called out the obvious Photoshop mistake.
+Gomez was pictured in a post on makeup artist Hung Vanngo’s Instagram, but the controversial photo has since been deleted.
+Teen Vogue covered the drama as it unfolded, as fans called out the obvious Photoshop mistake.
 In the photo, Selena is shown wearing a “straight off the runway” Coach sweater while showcasing her new short hairstyle.

 “…Hung Vanngo posted the short-haired photo of the singer, looking effortlessly gorgeous, showing off her new ‘do.”